-Material needs may differ depending on what kinds of indoor plants you have or what kind of space you’re working with.
-The larger the area, the higher voltage bulb you’re going to need.
+Material needs differ depending on what kinds of indoor plants you have or what kind of space you’re working with.
+The larger the area, the higher the voltage bulb you’re going to need.
 If you have grown, mature plants, you may also want to make sure you’re using adequate light.
-The same goes for seedlings that don’t require too much UV strength.
+The same goes for seedlings that don’t require too much UV strength

 It’s important to make sure you are using the correct bulb for the right plant.
 High-density bulbs work super great for hardier plants such as ferns or rose bushes.
 Lower density bulbs need to be used for succulents or soft-stemmed flowers such as peonies and poppies.
 Depending on the area you live in, certain plants will grow better than others.
 Colored bulbs are also necessary when it comes to helping plants grow.
 Some plants thrive off of red or blue lights instead of just regular white light.